asaparova/llm-ieeg-reporting-framework/models/README.md

 # Models

-This folder contains the final trained model checkpoint used in the thesis project.
+This folder contains the final trained model checkpoint used in in the study:

+Constraining the Language Model: A Schema-Validated Framework for Automated Structured Reporting of Intracranial EEG in Presurgical Epilepsy Evaluation.

 ---